 - Under Arm Pass with a Hand Change.

-- Open Two Hand Tuck Turn.
-(Done from open position)
+- Open Two Hand Tuck 'In' Turn.
+(Done from open position).

 - The Basic Whip (the Whip is also the very first pattern into intermediate as well).

-Swing as a dance was the main dance that would be changed or another variation of the same dance was introduced such as "single rhythm" instead of the "triple rhythm" as well as many performers trying to take credit for a new style by giving it a new name, most didn't catch on.
+Swing as a dance was the main dance that would be changed, revised or another variation of the same swing dance was introduced with a change such as "single rhythm" instead of the "triple rhythm" and a new name as well as many performers trying to take credit for a new style by giving it a new name, most didn't catch on tho but confused the heck outta the public for a time.
 The clip here shows WCS on the 1985 "Dance Fever" Television show by Lance and Maryanne who were the top WCS competitors of the 1980's.

 The Ballroom community, looking for a much more simple and mild form of swing, invented a much simpler and milder form called "Eastern Swing" (East Coast Swing) in the forties.
 In Los Angeles in the 1940's and 50's many teachers would dance West Coast Swing as sort of an enticement.
 But when the potential student would ask what it was and where they could learn it, they would be told it was Jitterbug (as you were only allowed to teach the studio's syllabus which was fiercly governed by the Dance Masters of America Org.) and signed them up to actually learn ECS.
 Plus add the fact that America was racist about teaching their adorable young school children this vulgar African-American vernacular based dance(s) of any form and doing so could get you shot (well fired anyway) by the complaining mothers of the day.

-East Coast was much easier to teach, learn and sell to the racially segregated parents.
-However, the student would think they were getting one style, but unfortunately was taught the OTHER style (See East Coast) and if they could advance, they were finally taught WCS privately.
-Many dancer's of the 1950's grew up on East Coast Swing as that was the only style of swing that was allowed to be taught in the dance studio's and schools due to racial factors (like the above) at the time as well as it being much, much easier to teach.
+East Coast Swing was much easier to teach, learn and sell to the then racially segregated parents.
+However, the student would think they were getting one style, but unfortunately was taught the OTHER style (See East Coast) and if they could advance, they were finally taught WCS privately or went on to the clubs.
+Many dancer's of the 1950's grew up on East Coast Swing as that was the only style of swing that was allowed to be taught in the dance studio's and schools of the time due to racial factors (like the above) at the time as well as it being much, much easier to teach ECS.
 However, some independent studios taught both.
 (Even when I started dancing ...
 East Coast Swing was done by 90% of the people dancing swing.)

 During the 1960's, Television put dancing on the back burner.
 Most people did not have to leave their homes for an evenings entertainment as in the past.
-Televisions were now affordable and almost in everyone's home.
-Since these couples dancers were not going out and dancing and leading the way like they used too, newer dancers generally did not know what or how to do the dances of the past.
-In walks a dance called the "Twist, Frug, Hully Gully etcetera" plus "dancing in the sand" at the beach would be the death blow to most structured partner dances (thanks gidget) and no one had to learn anything, just flap your arms, shake your hips or twist and shake the night away."
+Televisions were now affordable in almost everyone's home.
+Since these couples dancers were not going out and dancing and leading the way like they used too, newer dancers entering the scene generally did not know what or how to do the dances of the past.
+In walks a dance called the "Twist, Frug, Swim, Hully Gully etcetera" plus "dancing in the sand" at the beach would be the final death blow to most structured partner dances (thanks gidget and Annette) and no one had to really learn anything, just flap your arms, shake your hips or twist and shake the night away."
 Other free form style dances would follow and a whole generation grew up without partner dancing.
-However, there were still a small group that did dance partnered dances and kept it alive, these dancers formed Swing dance clubs and would continue to pass it on when they could.
+However, there were still a small group that did dance partnered dances and kept it alive, these dancers formed Swing Dance Clubs and would continue to pass it on when they could.

-When the music (Big Band) died out in the 1950's for various reasons and Rock and Roll music became popular, swing dancers had to adapt and swing to Rock and Roll music.
+When Big Band Music waned and died out in the 1950's for various reasons and Rock and Roll music became popular, swing dancers had to adapt and swing dance to Rock and Roll music.
 Then the 1960's came along and the Twist ... again they adapted to the music.
 Then the Disco beats of the 1970's and they adapted again ... where as today we no longer adapt ... we embrace the new dance-able music.
 "We loved Swing dancing and would

 do it no matter what music was played."
 We we're not leaving the dance just because the music changed.
 Today, these things make it one of the most versatile dances you can learn.
 Todays dancers tend to like the different rhythms and syncopations of the different and varied music styles to dance too and play with, which helps keep them dancing all night long.